jindrichmynarz/dissertation/parts/statistical_relational_learning.md

 Statistical relational learning (SRL) is a subfield of machine learning that is concerned with learning from relational data.
 SRL learns models that *"describe probability distributions $P(\{X\})$ over the random variables in a relational domain"* [@Tresp2014, p.
 1554].
 Here $X$ denotes a random variable and $\{X\}$ refers to the set of such variables in a relational domain.
-The learned model reflects characteristic patterns and global dependencies in relational data.
+The learned model reflects the characteristic patterns and global dependencies in relational data.
 Unlike inference rules, these statistical patterns may not be universally true, but have useful predictive power nonetheless.
 An example of such pattern is homophily [@McPherson2001], which describes a tendency of similar entities to be related.
 A model created by SRL is used to predict probabilities of unknown relations in data.